insight-platform/Savant/samples/opencv_cuda_bg_remover_mog2/README.md

-# Removing the background on a video frame using MOG2 from OpenCV CUDA
+# OpenCV CUDA MOG2 Background Segmentation Demo

-A simple pipeline using MOG2 from OpenCV to remove the background from the frame.
+A simple pipeline demonstrates removing the background with accelerated MOG2 from OpenCV CUDA.
+The pipeline takes less than 2 ms to decode, remove the background, draw the background, and encode the frame to HEVC, which results in achieving 500+ FPS on modern hardware.
-The background removal acceleration is made by using OpenCV CUDA.
-This allows very fast and efficient background removal.

-The left part represents the reference video.
-The right part represents video without background.
+The left side represents the orignial frame; the right side represents the framw without the background.

 Preview: